 The great news is that you don't have to choose just one.
 Island hopping is a thing in Thailand.

-Siem Reap is the gateway for exploring one of Southeast Asia's most fascinating UNESCO World Heritage Sites: Angkor Wat.
+Siem Reap is the gateway to exploring one of Southeast Asia's most fascinating UNESCO World Heritage Sites: Angkor Wat.
 Over 900 years old, the temples of Angkor are scattered across 600 square miles of jungle.
 The jungle is slowly reclaiming the ancient temples as vines strangle ruins and break apart bricks.

 The picturesque Angkor temples frequently serve as movie sets and bring to life the inner-archaeologist in over one million visitors each year.
 While not at the temples, Siem Reap is a tourist destination all on its own.